Hill International: The Arab Spring crisis

 Due to the civil unrest of the Arab Spring, which commenced in Libya in February 2011, Hill suspended its operations and demobilized practically all of its personnel from the country.
 Libya had been one of Hill's largest markets (accounting for almost 10% of backlog at Year End 2010).
-In 2012, following the lack of payments for the work, HIL reserved a $59.9 million receivable from the Libyan Organization for Development of Administrative Centres.
-Since then, payments totaling only $9.5 million have been received, resulting in a write-off of the rest of the receivable.
-The delays in and lack of payments put a considerable strain on liquidity, which meant Hill had to fund operations through debt financing and equity dilution.
-In September 2016, Hill defaulted on their debt, which precluded utilizing any of the $2.5 million of borrowing capacity still available until a waiver was received.
+However, due to delays and lack of payments in Libya, Hill faced a considerable strain on liquidity.